-Regarding the discovery process statistics under distributed architecture, as can be seen in Fig.10, when increasing in the number of subnets from two to 10 the number of phases is increased linearly from one to nine phases, which is identical with our theoretical finding in section II, where this is equal to the best path between the furthest apart subnets.
+Regarding the discovery process statistics under distributed architecture, as can be seen in Fig.10, when increasing the number of subnets from 2 to 10 the number of phases is increased linearly from 1 to 9, which is identical to our theoretical finding in section II, where this is equal to the best path between the furthest apart subnets.
 As a consequence of using the linear topology, the number of phases is equal to the number of subnets minus 1.
-In addition, the number of discovery packets in the distributed architecture generated in the data plane increases exponentially from two to 162 packets.
+In addition, the number of discovery packets in the distributed architecture generated in the data plane increases exponentially from 2 to 162.
 This is because approximately the same number of packets are generated per each phase in the network in order to complete the whole discovery process.
 This, in turn, leads to more congestion on the links, which increases when the network is scaled up.